-We are proud to be entering the 3rd edition of ProPro in June 2019.
-ProPro is going international!
+- We were proud to have entered the 3rd edition of ProPro in June 2019.
+ProPro went international!
 Thanks to the support of our partners from several European institutions, we managed to assemble an international group of producers with 20 participants from 9 countries.

 ProPro2019 is proud to be the first gender-initiative to receive the Eurimages Patronage.

-We are happy to work again with high class experts and mentors from all over Europe:
+We were happy to work again with high class experts and mentors from all over Europe:

 Many events are open to the public, so more industry protagonists can benefit.